Heinrich Emanuel Merck Award for Analytical Science

 About the Award

 In memory of the company’s founder Heinrich Emanuel Merck the biennial Award stands for excellence in analytical chemistry for over two decades.
-It is open to researchers up to the age of 45 years who are developing innovative solutions to analytical problems in the life, material and environmental sciences; areas of science that are constantly gaining importance in our daily lives.
+It is open to researchers who are developing innovative solutions to analytical problems in the life, material and environmental sciences; areas of science that are constantly gaining importance in our daily lives.

 Previous Laureates of the Heinrich Emanuel Merck Award